cdktf/cdktf-provider-snowflake/docs/resourceMonitor.go.md

 - *Type:* *[]*f64

-A list of percentage thresholds at which to send an alert to subscribed users.
+Specifies a list of percentages of the credit quota.

+After reaching any of the values the users passed in the notify_users field will be notified (to receive the notification they should have notifications enabled).
+Values over 100 are supported.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/resource_monitor#notify_triggers ResourceMonitor#notify_triggers}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/resource_monitor#notify_triggers ResourceMonitor#notify_triggers}

 ---